Site logo

 #2: Trakehner ($50,000-$300,000)

 The Trakehner is a sports horse breed known for equestrian shows and events.
-The breed particularly excels in dressage and showjumping.
+The breed excels in dressage and showjumping.
 This makes it naturally expensive.

 The cheapest weanlings cost around $10,000, while mature Trakehner horses cost at least $50,000.
 Meanwhile, prime mares and stallions ready for the race track cost $300,000 or more.